LonerHermitNEET/Matthew/Matthew.md

 # Chapter 50 - Harnessing Lightning and Mastering the Fabric: Matthew's Evolution as a Strategist

-A note from LonerHermitNEET

-The schedule is now 8 AM EST. I appreciate your understanding.

 Matthew watched the fall of a giant statue, seeing the adventurers pulling at it.
 This was a party event, but it looked like societal collapse.